Viable bounce from non-minimal inflation: Stability analysis of a non minimally coupled theory

-This is the final result of this work: we transform a slow-roll inflationary model into a bouncing model by using a clever trick of conformal transformation and extensively study the dynamical analysis of the system.
-We find that the Lyapunov exponents, which characterizes the degree of stability, in the newly transformed model to be different than the original model (cf. Eq. \eqref{eq:LyaI} and Eq. \eqref{eq:LyaB}), and these exponents highly depend on the model parameters, i.e., $\{\gamma, \mu, w_m\}$ as well as $\alpha.$ Considering the slow-roll parameter in the inflationary model to be sufficiently small, i.e., $\epsilon_1 \ll 1,$ the exponents take simpler forms which are given in \eqref{eq:lexpb}.
+i.e., when $w_m \leq 1/3,$ the bouncing model is always stable for any given positive value of $\alpha$, and for $w_m \geq 1/3,$ there is an upper bound of $\alpha = \alpha_{\rm max}.$ This is the final result of this work: we transform a slow-roll inflationary model into a bouncing model by using a clever trick of conformal transformation and extensively study the dynamical analysis of the system.
+We find that the Lyapunov exponents, which characterize the degree of stability, in the newly transformed model are different than the original model (cf. Eq. \eqref{eq:LyaI} and Eq. \eqref{eq:LyaB}), and these exponents highly depend on the model parameters, i.e., $\{\gamma, \mu, w_m\}$ as well as $\alpha.$ Considering the slow-roll parameter in the inflationary model to be sufficiently small, i.e., $\epsilon^I_1 \ll 1,$ the exponents take simpler forms which are given in \eqref{eq:lexpb}.
 As is clear from these expressions, $\alpha$ approaching zero (i.e., ekpyrotic bounce) results in extremely high values of the exponents which indicates that the solution is extremely stable and can saturate any additional fluid with any $w_m$ value for the equation of state.
 The outcome may even demonstrate that the newly developed bouncing model is superior to the original inflationary model in terms of stability, effectively distinguishing itself from its inflationary counterpart.